Farabolini/spring-boilerplate/README.md

 This is a boilerplate project that i made for speed up developing process of a backend application with Spring and MySQL, other tecnologies and libraries are used in this project, i will detail further in next topics.
-All configurations issues are resolved, only clone and code, in next steps i will explain how to do this.
+All configurations issues are done, only clone and code, in next steps i will explain how to do this.
 The boilerplate project contains some sample classes, like Models, Repositories, Services and others.
 Feel free to delete those and code your own classes.